Health

 Slow-Baked Citrus Salmon

-Don’t love salmon?
-Prepare to be converted.
 This slow-roasting method is fool-proof and absolutely divine.
 Pair this flavorful salmon with crispy potatoes or jasmine rice.
-Et voilà, dinner is served.
+Dinner is served.

 Sheet Pan Chicken Fajitas

 These chicken fajitas only require five ingredients and 30 minutes of your time.
-They’re delicious any time of year and taste even more flavorful the next day.
-Add your favorite toppings and dig in.
+This is an inexpensive high-protein meals thats’s delicious any time of year and tastes even more flavorful the next day.

 Sweet & Spicy Braised Short Ribs

 Large-batch cooking for a crowd?
 These short ribs are it.
-They’re already divvied up into individual portions that can easily be scooped onto a plate, ready to eat.
-They’re also luxuriously tender, with a richness to elevate a weeknight dinner.
+They’re luxuriously tender, with a richness to elevate a weeknight dinner.
 Of course, short ribs are loaded with protein, too.

 Chickpea Salad Sandwich